winston6800/tabby/README.md

 We're not fully sure what to build yet, but we’re committed to building, testing, and learning until we find something that people actually want to use — not just once, but every day.

 ## 🗂️ Repository Structure
--current problem space: principles
+-current problem space: understanding

--understanding of problem
-  -interviews
+-interviews, feedback, and changes

--feature plan design
+-spec feature plan design

-core features
+-main app